chainparser/revenant/README.md

 - **Gas Station (Sponsored Transactions)**
   - Users **never need ETH for gas**.
 Circle covers transaction fees behind the scenes.
-  - This means deposits, withdrawals, and transfers are entirely seamless — no more worrying about topping up gas.
+  - This means deposits, withdrawals, and transfers are entirely seamless, no more worrying about topping up gas.

 - **Withdrawals**
   - When you withdraw USDC to an external wallet, the transaction is executed via Circle’s APIs.